The Basics of Banking

 Many people see banks as being a place where you save your money or where you get a checking account or where you can get loans, but they often don’t understand the big picture of how a bank functions.
 Let’s walk through it in baby steps so that you can understand why a bank exists.

-First of all, a bank is a business like any other business: it strives to make as much money as possible.
+Remember a bank is a business like any other business: it strives to make as much money as possible.
 They make money by simply moving money around; keep that in mind as we move through the services that a bank provides.

 The first service that most people become familiar with in terms of a bank is a savings account.
 At first glance, a savings account is a situation in which you give a bank your money for a period of time, withdraw it whenever you like, and it earns a small amount of money for the time you leave it there.
 What actually happens, though, is that a savings account is actually a loan, except this time you’re the lender.
 It’s no different than any other loan, except it’s really flexible: you can lend as much as you want to the bank and get that loan paid back whenever you’d like.
 Because of this flexibility, though, the interest you make on this loan is pretty low.